Summary and Logging¶

 automatically obtain all the

-Despite of that, if you only care about logging one specific item (e.g. for debugging purpose), you can check out the FAQ for easier options.
+Despite of that, if you only care about logging one specific tensor in the graph (e.g. for debugging purpose), you can check out the FAQ for easier options.

 Noisy TensorFlow Summaries¶

 Since TF summaries are evaluated infrequently (every epoch) by default, if the content is data-dependent (e.g., training loss), the infrequently-sampled values could have high variance.
 To address this issue, you can:

 Change “When to Log”: log more frequently, but note that certain large summaries can be expensive to log.
 You may want to use a separate collection for frequent logging.